volcano-sh/kubegene-website/content/docs/guides/components/tfserving.md

 ### Deploying

 Deploy the model component.
 Ksonnet will pick up existing parameters for your environment (e.g. cloud, nocloud) and customize the resulting deployment appropriately.
-To see more parameters look through tf-serving {{% tf-serving-version %}} or later.
+To see more parameters look through tf-serving or later.

 ```
 ks apply ${KF_ENV} -c ${MODEL_COMPONENT}